huguanjing/AD1_RNA-seq/README.md

 "We also mapped reads to the tetraploid TM-1 reference sequence [20].
 The numbers of mapped and categorized reads were less than those obtained with PolyDog using the diploid reference sequences.
 In addition, a significant percentage of the tetraploid sequence was unanchored to either an AT- or DT-genome.
 Unanchored scaffolds could be due to either partial assembly or mis-assembly.
 Thus, further analyses did not use the tetraploid sequence as a genome reference (S1 Table).
 Eventually, additional improvement of the reference tetraploid sequences may provide better rates of read mapping than PolyDog, but **PolyDog is currently the most thorough method of mapping polyploid reads in cotton**."

+## Conclusions
+1. Both A2 and D5 genomes provide better mapping results than TM1 genome (Zhang et al.) for polyploid RNA-seq reads
+2. For extracting read counts from mapping results, especially for paired-end reads, counter (bambam) always counts as signle-ends (and without quality filter?), while HTSeq-count counts alignment pair (concerdant or only one mate mapped) as 1.
+3. GSNAP performs quality filtering, and all paired and solo alignment after filtering are accecpted for mapping; using gsnap -n 1 followed by htseq-count should reach maximum RNA-seq usage (countable_readsout of sequencer_raw_output).
+4. In order to test the use of RSEM, I will use seed transcriptiom of A2, D5 and the in silico synthetic ADs to check the parition of At and Dt reads in 'seed_eflen_RSEM.md'.

 ## Prerequisites
 First, repare reference genome.